BrazilianKing/Stroke/README.md

 # Visual 1 Title
 ![work type   bmi](https://user-images.githubusercontent.com/123523010/231905784-0b964038-c01c-4cd0-a73f-e396ef3c6b61.png)

-### So it seems as if those who are in the work force have a much higher BMI than those who are not.
-Even those who are self employed who seem to have the highest BMI of them all.
+### Those patients who are in the work force have a much higher BMI than those who are not.
+Those who are self employed seem to have the highest BMI of them all which I believed would have been the exact opposite.

 # Visual 2 Title
 ![smoking status   stroke](https://user-images.githubusercontent.com/123523010/231906078-733e479a-b525-4625-8b84-1317166c7153.png)

-### Based upon this graph shows that those who formerly smoked are more than likely to have a stroke.
+### Based upon this graph it shows that the patients who formerly smoked are more than likely to have a stroke.
 Even a higher chance than those who are currently smoking.

 # Results of Random Forest Classifier
 ## The RandomForest Model was chosen for this set of data with GS as well.